Bautista's homer helps Blue Jays beat Yankees

 The Blue Jays right fielder more than welcomes those pitches.

-When Bautista saw a fastball over the middle of the plate with one out in the top of the 10th inning, he gladly accepted it and turned it into a tiebreaking solo home run, lifting the Blue Jays to a 2-1 victory over the New York Yankees on Friday.
+When Bautista saw a fastball over the middle of the plate with one out in the top of the 10th inning, he gladly accepted it and turned it into a tiebreaking solo home run, lifting the Blue Jays to a 2-1 victory over the New York Yankees Friday night.

 “We’ve been playing really well,” said Blue Jays manager John Gibbons after his team beat the Yankees for the sixth time in the last 27 meetings in New York.
 “Coming in here, this is a team we’re chasing.
 We got to beat them sooner or later.”